 To control what is returned in the results of a trace, output filters and result types are used.

-An output filter screens every network feature encountered during a trace to check if it meets the criteria specified in the filter.
+An output filter screens every network feature encountered during a trace to determine whether it meets the criteria specified in the filter.
 For example, a trace returns all upstream protective devices from a starting point in an electrical network.

 There are two types of Output filters available in the Trace tool: Output Asset Types and Output Conditions.